You are $75 away from free shipping

 Sorry, you must log in to save an item.

-You’ve heard of moisturizing shampoo, color-protecting shampoo, and even purple shampoo, but do you know about blue shampoo?
+By the end of our recent unprecedented year you were probably well-versed in many things hair care, especially shampoo.
+You’ve heard of moisturizing shampoo, color-protecting shampoo, purple shampoo, and maybe even carbonic acid shampoo.
+But there’s another type of shampoo that may not be completely on your radar that could do wonders for your hair: blue shampoo.
 That’s right, blue shampoo exists, too and it can have real beauty benefits for all the brunettes out there.
-In case you’re wondering, no, it won’t turn your strands blue.
-On the contrary, it can keep them looking shiny and vibrant.
-Keep reading to learn more about blue shampoo, including who should use it and how to incorporate it into your own hair care routine.
+It won’t turn your strands blue (we’ve got amazing blue hair dye for that) but it can keep them looking shiny and vibrant.
+So keep reading to learn more about blue shampoo, including which hair it’s best suited for and how to incorporate it into your own hair care routine.

-Interested in using blue shampoo, but not exactly sure how to do so?
+Interested in using blue shampoo, but not exactly sure how?
 Follow these steps to easily incorporate blue shampoo into your hair care routine.

-We assume you’ve mastered using regular old shampoo, and using a blue shampoo really isn’t much different.
-You won’t be using blue shampoo as frequently as your regular go-to, but that’s about it as far as the differences go.
-Simply wet your hair, then start shampooing.
-One other difference: With a normal shampoo you generally want to try and concentrate the product only on your scalp and roots, but with blue shampoo it’s best to apply the blue shampoo from root to tip.
+While you won’t be using blue shampoo as frequently as you do your regular shampoo, the process is just about the same.
+One key difference to note: with a regular shampoo you generally want to try and concentrate the product only on your scalp and roots, but with blue shampoo it’s best to apply the blue shampoo from root to tip.
 This is because you want the blue pigments to work on all of your hair equally, otherwise, you might be left with brassy spots in some places and not others.

 Whatever your hair type is, you should never skip conditioner—and this is especially true if you have color-treated hair.
 To help keep your color looking its very best, we recommend reaching for a deep conditioner.
-Try the L'Oréal Paris Elvive Color Vibrancy Rapid Reviver Deep Conditioner, which works in just one minute.
+Try the L'Oréal Paris Elvive Extraordinary Oil Rapid Reviver Deep Conditioner, which works in just one minute.
 Yep, 60 seconds and you're done!